bakrydiarra/Lotus/testing.md

 ### Home page

+- Two call for action buttons and two pictures which illustrate the product range of the Lotus website

 | Element         | Action | Expected Result    | Pass/Fail |
 | --------------- | ------ | ------------------ | --------- |